 This is the largest muscle of the superficial anterior forearm muscles and originates in three places — the medial humerus and the ulnar and radial bone heads.
-Then, this muscle tendon splits into four tendons inserting on each of the four fingers.
+Then, it splits into four tendons, inserting on each of the four fingers.
 Its functions are finger and wrist flexion.

 A long narrow muscle that originates on the lateral humerus on inserts on the radial side of the wrist.
 This muscle is a strong elbow flexor and forearm supinator.